-Pure bred Andalucian (PRE) and Andalucian Arab or Sport horse crosses,ranging from 145cm (14.3 hands) to 165cm (16.2 hands).
-Some of the horses are home bred, others came as youngsters, most of them stay with us for life.
+Pure Andalusian (PRE) and Andalusian Arab or Sport horse crosses, ranging from 145cm (14.3 hands) to 165cm (16.1 hands).
+Most of the horses come to us as youngsters and most of them stay with us for life.

 Also known as the Pure Spanish Horse or PRE (pura raza española), is a horse breed from the Iberian Peninsula, where its ancestors have lived for thousands of years.